pengrulin/pengrulin/README.md

 -->

 # Hi there, I'm Kevin Lin 👋
-I'm a Business Analytics enthusiast who loves diving into data and finding insights that drive strategy and innovation.
-But there's more to me than just numbers and models—I enjoy a vibrant mix of sports, life with my adorable golden retriever, and dreaming big about future entrepreneurial ventures.
+I'm a Business enthusiast who loves diving into data and finding insights that drive strategy and innovation.
+But there's more to me than just numbers and models — I enjoy a vibrant mix of sports, life with my adorable golden retriever, and dreaming big about future entrepreneurial ventures.

 ## Who Am I?